paulvee/VBA-Curve-Tracer/README.md

 As some of you may know already, designing something is bliss, manufacturing is hell.
 Especially after some time because things have a habit of changing.
 Keep an eye out to newer revision numbers of the BOM's.
 I have added the partnumbers other users recommended because we either made a mistake in the ordernumber, or the part is no longer available.
 These alternatives are listed as suggestions.
 We cannot keep track of this ourselves but appreciate it if you can point out where there are partnumber issues so others can benefit.

-Maker Matt Web has spend a lot of time correcting BOM partnumber errors and installation instructions.
-Thank you Matt!
+Maker Matt Web and maker Cory Lytle have spend a lot of time correcting BOM partnumber errors and installation instructions.
+Thank you Matt & Cory!

+Based on a suggestion from Cory, we have made a small change to the silkscreen of the Front Panel to make the Y-amplifier gain setting more obvious.
+The is reflected in file FrontPanelRev2b-Display.png.
+It replaces the original one, bit since it's only this small change, I left all the other information intact.
+When you use the Gerber information, it has the change.

 ---------------------------------------------------------------------------------------------------